Where are they now? Chelsea’s XI from Mason Mount’s last U23 game

 Scott made just one first-team appearance for Chelsea, coming off the bench during a 4-0 win against Hull City in the FA Cup in 2018.

-After being released in 2019, he reportedly turned down Barcelona to join Newcastle United but has been hampered by injury problems and is yet to appear in one of Steve Bruce’s matchday squads.
+After being released in 2019, he reportedly turned down Barcelona to join Newcastle United but was hampered by injury problems and didn’t appear in one of Steve Bruce’s matchday squads.